Akhund Mullah Shah Mosque

-Akhund Mullah Shah Masjid or Akhoon Mullah Masjid or Dara Shikoh Masjid, known as Mala Shah Mashid in Kashmiri, is a mosque built by Dara Shikoh in 1649 for his spiritual mentor.
-Located in Srinagar, India, it is a mosque inside a mosque.
+The Akhund Mullah Shah Masjid, also known as the Akhoon Mullah Masjid, the Dara Shikoh Masjid, and the Mala Shah Mashid, is a former mosque, now in partial ruins, located in Kashmiri, Srinagar, in the Srinagar District, Kashmir Valley, in the union territory of Jammu and Kashmir, India.
+The former mosque structure is a Monument of National Importance.

+The mosque was built by Dara Shikoh in 1649 for his spiritual mentor and is a mosque inside a mosque.
 The prime sanctuary is entirely separated from the main building through a courtyard that surrounds it.
 There is a stone lotus that crowns the podium of the mosque.